 These tea recipes from The Indian Spot give some wonderful ideas and treatments for everyday problems.

-Whether you’ve got a cold, headache, or are even dealing with some anxiety, there’s a recipe here for you!
+Whether you’ve got a cold, headache, or are dealing with some anxiety, there’s a recipe here for you!

-Turmeric Tea Recipes
+5 Turmeric Tea Recipes

-Given that it is a strong taste, you can make it more palatable by using natural sweeteners like honey and lemon.
+It is full of antioxidants and can even speed up your metabolism.
+Given it is strong in taste, you can make it more palatable with natural sweeteners like honey and lemon.
 This will subdue the flavor considerably.

 Tea Steep Times